uptech/engineering/content/docs/standards/git-commit/index.md

 ## A Communication Tool

 Just as import if not *more important* than the source code change is the commit message itself.
-This is the only mechanism a commit author has to communicate very important things like, **what**, **intentension**, **reason (a.k.a. why)**, **approach (a.k.a. how)**, all crafted with **context**.
+This is the only mechanism a commit author has to communicate very important things like, **what**, **intention**, **reason (a.k.a. why)**, **approach (a.k.a. how)**, all crafted with **context**.
 Having this crucial information bound to the source code change is amazingly powerful and valuable when developing and maintaining an application over time.

 We have found it is also a useful communication tool for some automation tasks.
 Specifically for including Changelog entry information so that we don't create unnecessary conflicts in the commit itself.
 [Git Changelog][] can then use this information to generate our Changelog files for us.